 - Understand the reasons for unequal participation of women at each level and identify levers that founders & investors can employ to increase women’s participation

-The study will gather insights from startups, employees and key stakeholders through surveys, KIIs and FGDs.
+The study gathered insights from startups, employees and key stakeholders through surveys, KIIs and FGDs.

-This study will bridge a critical gap in the data and literature on startups and gender diversity in India by establishing a baseline of gender participation in startups across levels, sectors and stages of startups.
-Further, it will advance employers’ understanding of women’s motivations and aspirations to join and stay in startups and identify successful actionable enablers from a policy and industry perspective.
+This study bridges a critical gap in the data and literature on startups and gender diversity in India by establishing a baseline of gender participation in startups across levels, sectors and stages of startups.
+Further, it hopes to advance employers’ understanding of women’s motivations and aspirations to join and stay in startups and identify successful actionable enablers from a policy and industry perspective.